 Nevertheless, even though time and accessibility are no longer issues, the COVID19 pandemic has left the site with less than minimal staff to guarantee the care and preservation of the site.
 Moreover, as the town of Machu Picchu developed its main services around the tourism sector (hotels, restaurants, guides, sale of handcrafts, etc.), the standstill in these activities has a terrible economic impact on the community.
 The uncertainty of the future would only result in a very slow recovery, as the number of people willing to travel will most probably be lower than required, at least for a long while.

-(Miguel is a Peruvian Tourism planning and management specialist with tourism planification with a 40 year incremental knowledge of the regional tourism development of Cusco.
-This activity has developed on a wide field expertise since 1975.
-From1996 to 1998 as Regional Director of Tourism of Cusco he created a unified policy towards economic development.
-As National Director of Tourism of the Ministry of Foreign Trade and Tourism from 2002 to 2006 he extended the principles applied in Cusco to a general planning strategy.
-In 2011 he directed the most successful Intiraymi Festival, organizing over 650 artist on the event and receiving the widest press coverage.
-Since 2014 he is Head of the Visitor Services Office and Tourist Services of the National Archaeological Park of Machupucchu / OAVST-PANM and integrates this experience with Tourism planning courses in Japan and Poland, as well as academic activity at the University of San Marcos Lima and Cenfotur Cusco.)
+(Miguel is a Peruvian Tourism Planning and Management specialist, with 40 years of experience in regional tourism development in Cusco.
+This field of expertise has widely developed since 1975.
+From 1996 to 1998, as Regional Director of Tourism of Cusco, he created a unified policy towards economic development.
+As National Director of Tourism for the Ministry of Foreign Trade and Tourism from 2002 to 2006, he extended the principles applied in Cusco to a general planning strategy.
+In 2011, he directed the most successful Intiraymi Festival, inviting over 650 artist to the event and receiving the widest press coverage ever recorded for this occurrence.
+Since 2014, he has been Head of the Visitor Services Office and Tourist Services in the National Archaeological Park of Machupucchu / OAVST-PANM and has been integrating this experience with Tourism Planning courses in Japan and Poland, as well as academic activity at the University of San Marcos Lima and Cenfotur in Cusco.)